 Table 2.
-Percent of Cases Containing Category of Scopes Begin or improve special education services 67% Secure community-based mental health services 40% Coordinate mental health services 38% General education services 19% Secure services from Department of Children and Families 17% Become eligible for services from Department of Mental Health Other (defined by judge) 12% Secure services from Department of Mental Health 11% Become eligible for services from Department of Children and Families 8% Assist with health insurance coverage Secure services from Department of Developmental Services Become eligible for services from Department of Developmental Services All youth in I-MHAP
+Percent of Cases Containing Category of Scopes Begin or improve special education services 67% Improve access to community-based mental health services 40% Coordinate mental health services 38% General education services 19% Secure services from Department of Children and Families 17% Become eligible for services from Department of Mental Health 14% Other (defined by judge) 12% Secure services from Department of Mental Health 11% Become eligible for services from Department of Children and Families 8% Assist with health insurance coverage 3% Secure services from Department of Developmental Services 3% Become eligible for services from Department of Developmental Services 1%

 J-MHAP is designed with initial court appointments lasting up to six months.
 Appointments may be extended by a judge to allow for continued efforts.
-As of December 31, 2016, 103 cases had been closed with an average appointment time of 7 months.
-Among the cases that were closed at time of analysis, most had received an extension with the average extension being 12 weeks (Table 3).
+Over the two years of J-MHAP's operation, the average appointment length was 7 months.
+Most cases had received an extension, with the average extension being 13 weeks (Table 3).
 Common reasons for case extensions beyond six months included that the time of year prevented the MHA from ensuring school services would be in place at the end of appointment, youth and/or specific family challenges or setbacks prevented the MHA from completing the scope in six months, systemic challenges or setbacks, and other reasons.

 Table 3.
 Duration of Closed Cases

-Duration % of Closed Cases
+Duration % of Closed Case

-6 months 23%
+6 months 19%

-< 6 months 28%
+< 6 months 35%

-6 months 56%
+6 months 46%

-All youth in LMHAD
+411